Cognitive Behavioural Therapy (CBT)

 Self-monitoring

-Self-monitoring, also referred to as diary work, is a significant technique employed in cognitive behavioral therapy.
-It entails systematically tracking and documenting behaviors, symptoms, or experiences over a period of time, which is then shared with the therapist.
+Self-monitoring, also referred to as diary work, is a significant technique employed in cognitive Behavioural therapy.
+It entails systematically tracking and documenting behaviours, symptoms, or experiences over a period of time, which is then shared with the therapist.

-Cognitive Behavioral Therapy (CBT) is a therapeutic approach that focuses on cultivating awareness and addressing current thoughts and beliefs.
+Cognitive Behavioural Therapy (CBT) is a therapeutic approach that focuses on cultivating awareness and addressing current thoughts and beliefs.
 It is highly effective in treating various conditions, encompassing:

 1. Addiction